Oculus Rift: Runtime

 The Oculus Rift runtime officially supports Microsoft Windows, macOS, and Linux.
 The installation package includes components such as the headset driver (which includes Oculus Display driver and controller drivers), Positional Tracking Sensor driver, Oculus Service, and Oculus Home Application.
 The runtime service implements a number of processing techniques intended to minimize latency and in addition improve the smoothness of VR applications under weaker hardware.
 These include direct mode, asynchronous timewarp, and asynchronous spacewarp.

 Oculus Home

 When the user puts on the Rift and no other content is being outputted to the headset, they are presented with Oculus Home.
 This is the default environment of the Rift, which presents them with a loft environment and a floating menu, allowing the user to launch VR applications they own, see if their friends are using the Rift, and purchase virtual reality content on the Oculus Home store from the headset.

 An update to the base software, called Core 2.0, introduced a more interactive default environment, allowing the user to navigate and customize it with imported 3D models.
+However in 2023, Meta, formerly known as Oculus, closed Oculus Home and killed it off.